mjg59/fcop/COC.md

 These requirements on behavior apply to _members_ at all times, even when they are not actively participating in the _community_.

-## Member Rights

-**Right to Contact Leaders**. _Members_ have a right to clear, up-to-date contact information for use in reporting _incidents_. _Members_ have a right to accurate estimation of how quickly _members_ will receive a response after an _incident_ is reported.
-We pledge to make reasonable efforts to make contact information accessible to all _members_ regardless of physical or intellectual disability.

-**Right to Know Boundaries**. _Members_ have a right to clear communication on the boundaries of the _community_.
-In addition, if any regions in time or space are specially exempted from part or all of FCOP, _members_ have a right to clear communication on these exemptions.

-**Right to Semi-Private Communication**.
-During _active participation_, _members_ have a right to take phone calls, direct messages, emails, and other semi-private forms of communication.
-Although private communication with people outside of the community is not bound by FCOP, all communication that can be discerned by other members must comply with the requirements of FCOP.

-**Right to Private Consumption**.
-During _active participation_, _members_ may consume material on their own personal devices and from their own private channels of communication, and this material does not have to conform to FCOP, assuming the material is not easily discernible to others.

-**Right to Non-Coercion**. _Members_ may not be coerced to share private information, make statements, or otherwise perform any function which is not essential for the scope of participating in a given _community_ activity.

 ## Violations

 **Reporting Requirements**. _Active participation_ _incidents_ must be reported to us within 15 days by _aggrieved_ _members_.
 We will investigate third-party reports of such _incidents_ at our sole discretion. _Inactive participation_ _incidents_ may be reported to us within 5 years of their occurrence, by _members_ and non-_members_ alike.
 Information that any _member_ or non-_member_ believes may affect our view of the _civility_ of individuals may be reported at any time.